RobTillaart/SHT2x/README.md

 | 0x88  | SHT2x_ERR_HEATER_COOLDOWN | Heater need to cool down    |          |
 | 0x88  | SHT2x_ERR_HEATER_ON       | Could not switch on heater  |          |

+Note: the HTU20 / HTU21 have the same error codes.

 #### Heater interface